Medium/typ/README.md

 ============================================

-This Node module is meant to provide a unified place to ask and assert about all the built-in JavaScript and Node types.
+This Node module is meant to provide a unified place to ask and assert about all the built-in JavaScript and core Node types.

 Building and Installing